tsutterley/pyTMD/doc/source/getting_started/Glossary.rst

     Pole Tide
         apparent tide due to variations in the Earth's figure axis about its mean

+    Range
+        Height difference between the :term:`High Water Height` and the :term:`Low Water Height`

     Semi-diurnal Tide
         tidal oscillations with an approximate half-day period

     Solid Earth Tide
         deformation of the solid Earth due to gravitational forces

+    Spring Tide
+        tides of the greatest amplitude within a 15-day cycle, sometimes called a :term:`King Tide`

+        see :term:`Neap Tide`

     Tidal Current
         horizontal movement of water due to periodic forces